-By RSA 265:143a, vehicles passing your bicycle must leave 3 feet of space between your bicycle and their vehicle while passing you at 30 mph.
+By RSA 265:143a, motorists passing a bicyclist must leave at least 3 feet of clear space between the motor vehicle and the bicycle.
 This reminder sign is located in Newport on NH 11/103 EB west of East Unity Road.

 Tips for Driving a Bicycle

-- The safer lane position, especially on narrow roadways, might surprise you.
+- The safer lane position for a prudent bicyclist might surprise you.
 Watch this animation for more.

 - When passing another cyclist on the road, make your presence known by calling out "On your left" as you approach.

-- Respect metal grid bridge deck surfaces, timber surfaces with longitudinal cracks and RR crossings.
+- Respect metal grid bridge deck surfaces, timber surfaces with longitudinal cracks and skewed RR crossings.

-- Obey signs and rules of the road including the correct use legal hand signals.
+- Obey signs and rules of the road including the correct use of legal hand signals.

 Rules of the Road Summary

-- Drive your bicycle on the right side of the road, with traffic.
+- Drive your bicycle on the side of the road with other traffic.
 (RSA 265:16)

-- If driving two abreast unnecessarily impedes traffic flow, drive your bicycle Single File (RSA 265:144,V).
+- If driving bicycles two or more abreast unnecessarily impedes the flow of traffic, drive your bicycle Single File (RSA 265:144,V).